 The Vallecas case has been one of the most intoxicated mystery cases.
 The large number of lies and versions that have been stated and the infallible passage of time have made the Vallecas case blurry.
 However, the most painful thing is not that lies have been stated about it, but that the fallacies have affected the family itself.
 Everything has been said: that Máximo mistreated his wife, that Concepción’s father was an evil person, when he really suffered from dementia and all he could have said was under the influence of his illness, that Estefanía was a sinister and extravagant girl, that the family charged abundant benefits for giving interviews… On the contrary, the members who still live agree on one thing: that their family was always united and supporting each other.
 That they were completely normal people, whose lives were disrupted by an accumulation of tragedies: Estefanía’s death and the subsequent nightmare (whether paranormal or not).
 Despite all this, they were reborn stronger and more tanned than ever and they have managed to settle down and move on.
 Let these two articles serve to do them justice.

+All this data is really suggestive.
+As always, we let the reader draw his personal conclusions.
 For more information on this controversial case, we recommend visiting the first part we did in this blog, which is available at the following link:

 Carballal, M. (2011).
 Cuerpos de Seguridad del Estado y casas encantadas.
 El Ojo Crítico, 69, pp. 60-61.